 Business administration degree programs provide students with the types of considerations and scenarios presented in this article so that they are familiar with several of the common yet challenging decisions needed to be made within an organization.
 Students learn about different decision-making models, as well as the tools and techniques used to support the decision making-process.

-A business administration degree program is a great way to develop problem-solving and decision-making skills and prepare career-focused students for impactful roles in any business.
+A business administration degree program, like the Campus online associate degree in business, is a great way to develop problem-solving and decision-making skills and prepare career-focused students for impactful roles in any business.